 Cultured Marble Shower Prices

 When looking to remodel or redecorate a bathroom, the shower is one portion whose cost can greatly vary.
-There is such a variety of materials and designs available that the consumer has the ability to stay within their budget and still have a shower that looks great.
+There is such a variety of materials and designs available that you have the ability to stay within your budget and still have a shower that looks great.
 One of the material options is cultured marble.
-It can be a beautiful addition to any bathroom and can add warmth and sophistication without going outside of the consumer's given budget.
+It can be a beautiful addition to any bathroom and add warmth and sophistication without going outside of the your given budget.

 - $8 to $24 per square foot